LuisTorres262/Wireshark-Lab/README.md

 </p>

 <h1>Wireshark - Using wireshark to observe network traffic</h1>

-<h2>Microsoft Azure Resources</h2>

-- Azure Virtual Machines
+This lab demonstrates me using Wireshark to observe network traffic.

+<h2>Environments and Technologies Used</h2>

-- Azure Network Security Group
+- Microsoft Azure (Virtual Machines/Compute)
+- Remote Desktop
+- PowerShell
+- Wireshark

 <h2>Operating Systems Used </h2>